DJOUADI Abdou

 Fonctions actuelles / Currently

-- Professor in Physical Chemistry at the Nantes University
+- Full Professor of Physical Chemistry at the University of Nantes

 - Director of the Chemistry Teaching Department (01/09/2022 ->01/12/2025)